 Like so many seemingly inconsequential programmes hidden away in the less prestigious corners of the television schedules, Jackanory can tell you more about the sixties than any amount of heavyweight documentaries crammed with news footage and droning political ‘opinion-makers’.
 It’s probably the only place, for example, where you would have found the first ever English language adaptation of Finn Family Moomintroll, H.E.
-Todd’s ‘Bobby Brewster’ stories (which you can hear more about in Looks Unfamiliar here), or J.G.
+Todd’s ‘Bobby Brewster’ stories, or J.G.
 Ballard’s Robinson Crusoe In Space sitting alongside traditional folk tales and 19th Century storybooks with somewhat less than enlightened attitudes than their more modern counterparts.
 As this sheer variety of adaptations (and on occasion original stories) suggests, there was a clear and evolving difference of opinion over what children should be encouraged to read; about which the children watching at home were probably less bothered than anyone else.

 Although Jackanory would later welcome any excuse for a big landmark anniversary celebration – notably the three thousandth edition in 1979, marked by a multi-handed reading of The Hobbit with its own celebratory animated intro featuring several of the programme’s most popular characters, and the ‘Silver Jackanory’ book and cassettes in 1991 – back in the sixties, like so many other programmes at the time, it let such occasions come and go without the merest hint of acknowledgement.
 Broadcast by BBC1 on Tuesday 25th October 1966, the two hundredth edition of Jackanory was nothing more significant or celebratory than Out In The Dark, the second of a five part adaptation of Laura Ingalls Wilder’s 1932 autobiographical novel The Little House In The Big Woods.
 The following year, two years of Jackanory was given at least a minor hat-tip by Radio Times, if not the programme itself; two hundred episodes, however, warranted no recognition at all.
 For everyone concerned, it was strictly business as usual.